-The thesis-based MS in environmental health, with a specialization in toxicology, requires a thesis.
+The thesis-based Master of Science in Toxicology requires a thesis.
 Students may not directly enter the program as a first-year master's student.
-They may transfer into the program after developing a specific thesis topic with a research advisor.
+Students may transfer into the program after developing a specific thesis topic with a research advisor.
 They may work on their thesis research project in their advisor’s lab or on a more individual basis.

 The toxicology thesis-based master's program consists of a minimum of 30 semester credits as follows:

 - 18 credits must be taken from ERHS (this includes the required courses)

 - 16 of the 30 credits must be at the 500 level or above